Skip to main content

 • don’t overload sockets

-• smoking inside can be dangerous so smoke outside
+• smoking inside can be a fire risk so smoke outside

 • keep matches and lighters out of the reach of children